ThibaudP/simple_shell_test_suite/README.md

 Open the file `config` and update the variable `SHELL` with your shell.

 ## Note for check allowed function
-check_allowed_function : Check if there is not allowed function used with the command : /bin/ls check_allowed_function_advanced : Check if there is not allowed function used with the command : env, ls -la, setenv, unset.
+Check_allowed_function : check if there is not allowed function used with the command : /bin/ls Check_allowed_function_advanced : check if there is not allowed function used with the command : env, ls -la, setenv, unset.

 ## Run